-First of all they sponsored our crossing under the Straights of Dover and into France.
+First of all, they sponsored our crossing under the Straits of Dover and into France.
 A really cool ride on a train under the English Channel.
 A highlight for a train buff like me.
-You simply drive your car onto the train car and it takes you under the water.
+You simply drive your car onto the train car, and it takes you under the water.
 I expected to see fish swimming by…but it doesn’t quite work like that!
-Deb spent the day driving and handled the lane/driving switch from UK to the rest of Europe with ease.
+Deb spent the day driving and handled the lane/driving switch from the UK to the rest of Europe with ease.

 We spent the next day doing laundry, eating Belgian waffles and frites, and walking around the Grand Place since it was Rick’s first time in Belgium.
-It was hard to remind myself that we had to go…this was only our first stop after all and we have a long ways to go!
+It was hard to remind myself that we had to go…this was only our first stop after all, and we had a long way to go!

-Thanks to Alison and Andrew for sponsoring our Euro Tunnel crossing, putting up with our Mongol invasion (a great post that Alison wrote), and just setting the bar so high that we are now spoiled!
+Thanks to Alison and Andrew of Cheeseweb for sponsoring our Euro Tunnel crossing, putting up with us, and just setting the bar so high that we are now spoiled!
 How will we ever go from champagne, beer, cheese, and cured meats to camping and eating rice?
 Time will tell…

 View all Brussels photography from my housesitting stay there last summer.